 DO: Flavour of Deep South comes to Manchester

-The Blues Kitchen Manchester will open on the 20 May 2021, bringing a flavour of the Deep South to the city and enriching the music scene with an incredible live programme, seven nights a week.
-The two-storey venue on Quay Street – originally built to house a Victorian Eye Hospital – will comprise of a restaurant and bar on the ground floor and a stunning concert hall on the first floor.
-The concert hall will also open temporarily for Friday and Saturdays from the 20 May for seated entertainment experiences, until the 21 June (subject to further guidelines) when the hall will welcome guests for standing gigs and club nights.
+The Blues Kitchen Manchester opened on 20 May 2021, bringing a flavour of the Deep South to the city and enriching the music scene with an incredible live programme, seven nights a week.
+The two-storey venue on Quay Street – originally built to house a Victorian Eye Hospital – comprises of a restaurant and bar on the ground floor and a stunning concert hall on the first floor.
+The concert hall is also open temporarily for Friday and Saturdays from the 20 May for seated entertainment experiences, until the 21 June (subject to further guidelines) when the hall will welcome guests for standing gigs and club nights.

 DO: Grayson’s Art Club comes to Manchester Art Gallery

-Opening on 19 May and now running until 20 June, Manchester Art Gallery will present a rescheduled exhibition of the art works selected by artist Grayson Perry during Grayson’s Art Club, the popular Channel 4 TV series.
+Opened on 19 May and now running until 31 October, Manchester Art Gallery presents a rescheduled exhibition of the art works selected by artist Grayson Perry during Grayson’s Art Club, the popular Channel 4 TV series.
 All the works on show are very personal visual representations of lockdown, made by the public, well-known artists and celebrities.
 This celebration of creativity in people’s homes chronicled the changing moods of Britain in isolation, providing a unique record of this globally experienced, extraordinary time.
 Book here.